mclear-teaching-projects/phil871-kant-survey/content/analysis-1.md

 toc = false
 +++

 Choose from **one** of the two provided passages.
 In no more than 500 words describe Kant&rsquo;s argument or point in the passage in as plain English as possible.
+The is due via [email](mailto:mclear@unl.edu) Friday, September 7 by 5 p.m.

 ## First Passage {#first-passage}